-- NRA National Road Needs Studies; - Spatial Planning and National Roads Guidelines for Planning Authorities 2012; - Smarter Travel A Sustainable Transport Future- A New Transport Policy for Ireland 2009-2020; - National Cycle Policy Framework 2009-2020 (NCPF), - Progressing Rural Public Transport in Ireland 2006, and; - Road Safety Authority "Road Safety Strategy 2013 -2020"
+- NRA National Road Needs Studies; - Spatial Planning and National Roads Guidelines for Planning Authorities 2012;(these Guidelines supercede the NRA policy Statement); - Smarter Travel A Sustainable Transport Future- A New Transport Policy for Ireland 2009-2020; - National Cycle Policy Framework 2009-2020 (NCPF), - Progressing Rural Public Transport in Ireland 2006, and; - Road Safety Authority "Road Safety Strategy 2013 2020"

 The principles outlined in these statutory and guidance documents for the Cavan Town and Environs Development Plan provide a message that there is a need to implement land use policies that support and protect the investments currently being made in public transport to ensure that maximum benefit is gained economically, socially and environmentally.
+Any proposal arising out of the Plan, which includes - Access to National Roads and as a result of intensification of use, the impact on National roads shall be assessed in accordance with the Guidelines.
+(Spatial Planning and National Roads Guidelines for Planning Authorities 2012).